The Search for Violante: Restoration Episode 5

 At 5.30 pm on November 26, 2025, join us at Il Palmerino Cultural Association, in the Colonica di Villa Il Palmerino, for a lecture by US writer and professor Jacqueline Marie Musacchio, entitled: The Art and Life of Francesca Alexander (1837 - 1917) , after her recently published book by the same name.
 Francesca Alexander and her parents moved from Boston to Florence in 1853 and became part of the city's thriving international community.
 She was a largely self-taught artist,

-TH Enjoy the seventh issue of The Curators’ Quaderno , ‘Revolution on Film’, created in conjunction with the 66 th edition of Europe’s earliest documentary film festival, Festival dei Popoli (November 1 to 9 2025), whose diamond-point event is a multi-screening tribute to filmmaker Sarah Maldoror.
-According to tribute curator Ludovica Fales, “This retrospective is an invitation to make space.
-To get to know a pioneer who paved the way for African, anti-colonial and feminist
+A tribute to pan-African documentary filmmaker Sarah Maldoror for portrayal of women and revolution.
+PRESS THE IMAGE TO FLIP THROUGH Enjoy the seventh issue of The Curators’ Quaderno , ‘Revolution on Film’, created in conjunction with the 66 th edition of Europe’s earliest documentary film festival, Festival dei Popoli (November 1 to 9 2025), whose diamond-point event is a multi-screening tribute to filmmaker Sarah Maldoror.
+According to tribute curator Ludovica Fales, “This

 The Eye of the Needle: Textile storytelling with artist Cécile Davidovici